mickeytheq/hades/docs/index.md

 ### 1.0

-- Deliver all player cards - Investigator, Asset, Event, Skill, maybe Treachery and Enemy to support signatures/weaknesses
+- Deliver all player cards - Investigator, Asset, Event, Skill, maybe Treachery and Enemy to support signatures/weaknesses - **in progress**
-- Hi-res templates
+- Hi-res templates - **in progress**
-- Arno Pro enforced
+- Arno Pro enforced - **complete**
-- Migration from the AHLCG plugin of the above
+- Migration from the AHLCG plugin of the above - **in progress**
-- Within the scope above, feature parity/compatibility with AHLCG plugin
+- Within the scope above, feature parity/compatibility with AHLCG plugin - **in progress**
 - Fix any critical bugs, crashes
 - Finalise key technical decisions such as storage formats of content (anything that will be expensive to change later)